Small capital B

-B, ʙ (small capital B) is an extended Latin letter used as the lowercase B in a number of alphabets during romanization.
+ʙ (small capital B) is an extended Latin letter used as the lowercase form of B in a number of alphabets during romanization.
 It is also used in the International Phonetic Alphabet to denote a voiced bilabial trill.
-In the Uralic Phonetic Alphabet, it denotes a semi-voiced bilabial stop consonant.
+In the Uralic Phonetic Alphabet, it denotes a semi-voiced bilabial plosive.

-It was also used in the writing of medieval Icelandic to denote geminated B.

 Use

-To avoid the appearance of homoglyphs with a letter, during Soviet latinisation, the alphabets of the Sami, Abaza, Komi, Tsakhur, Azerbaijani, Kurdish and Bashkir languages, as well as the New Turkic alphabet, the Unified Northern Alphabet and the project of reform of the Udmurt script used ʙ as the lowercase form of the letter B. The letter also was used in the Adyghe and Hebrew-Tajik alphabets, although they were absent.
+To avoid the appearance of a homoglyph with the letter I with bowl (not encoded in Unicode, but approximated with the Cyrillic soft sign Ь ь), during Soviet latinisation, the alphabets of the Sámi, Abaza, Komi, Tsakhur, Azerbaijani, Kurdish and Bashkir languages, as well as the New Turkic alphabet, the Unified Northern Alphabet and the project of reform of the Udmurt script used ʙ as the lowercase form of the letter B. The letter also was used in the Adyghe Latin alphabet and is still used in the Bukharian Latin alphabet, though neither contains homoglyphs being avoided.

-In the Middle Ages, the author of the First Icelandic Grammatical Treatise used 'ʙ' to transcribe geminate B.
+In the Middle Ages, the author of the First Icelandic Grammatical Treatise used ʙ to transcribe a geminated B.

-In the International Phonetic Alphabet, /ʙ/ represents a voiced bilabial trill.
+In the International Phonetic Alphabet, represents a voiced bilabial trill.
 The symbol was adopted following the 1989 Kiel Convention.

-In the Uralic Phonetic Alphabet, ‹ʙ› represents a semi-voiced bilabial stop consonant, denoted /[b̥᪽]/ or /[b̥]/ with the International Phonetic Alphabet, as opposed to ‹b› representing a voiced bilabial stop consonant.
+In the Uralic Phonetic Alphabet, ʙ represents a partially devoiced bilabial plosive, approximately /[b̥]/ in the IPA; b and p represent fully voiced and fully devoiced bilabial plosives, respectively, in both systems.